MiniServer

 binary will also scan for several environment variables as overrides to the execution process.

-| Override the |
+Override the localhost

 Environment variables are scanned first, then the command arguments.
 Thus the command arguments take precedence.